-The last part when Princess Anne comes in terms with her responsibility openly faces the press of Rome.
+The last part, when Princess Anne comes to terms with her responsibility, openly faces Rome’s press.
 She gets to see Joe and his photographer friend.

 Reporter: And what, in the opinion of Your Highness, is the outlook for friendship among nations?

 Princess Ann: I have every faith in it, as I have faith in relations between people.

 Joe Bradley: May I say, speaking for my press service: we believe Your Highness’s faith will not be unjustified.

 Princess Ann: I am so glad to hear you say it.

 Another reporter: Which of the cities visited did Your Highness enjoy the most?

 Princess Ann: Each, in its own way, was unforgettable.
 It would be difficult to – Rome!
 By all means, Rome.
 I will cherish my visit here in memory as long as I live.

 This movie’s highlight is a scene’ Mouth of Truth’: Such beautiful improvisation by Gregory Peck towards the end.
 A lot has been expressed in this scene, And this, to me, is my favorite scene in the movie.